 Asian shares drift lower as China data, trade cast shadows

-BANGKOK (AP) — Shares were lower in Asia on Monday after China reported its economy grew at a lackluster 6.7 percent annual rate in the last quarter.
+BANGKOK (AP) — Shares edged lower in Asia early Monday after China reported lackluster growth data in line with expectations.
 Geopolitical and trade tensions were weighing on sentiment despite gains last week on Wall Street.

 WALL STREET LAST WEEK: Stocks wrapped up another solid week Friday as industrial and energy companies ticked higher.
 Corporate earnings from several major U.S. banks failed to excite investors, while consumer-focused companies like Amazon set record highs.
 The S&P 500 index edged up 0.1 percent to 2,801.31.
 The Dow Jones Industrial Average added 0.4 percent to 25,019.41.
 The Nasdaq composite set another record, just barely, as it ticked up 2.06 points to 7,825.98, and The Russell 2000 index of smaller-company stocks fell 0.2 percent to 1,687.08.

 CHINA ECONOMY GROWS: China's economic growth slowed in the quarter ending in June, adding to challenges for Beijing amid a mounting tariff battle with Washington.
-The 6.7 percent pace of growth for the world's second-largest economy compared with 6.8 percent in the previous quarter.
-Even before the trade dispute with Washington erupted, forecasters expected growth to cool after Beijing started tightening controls on bank lending last year to rein in surging debt.
+The world's second-largest economy expanded by 6.7 percent, down from the previous quarter's 6.8 percent, the government reported Monday.
+Even before the dispute with Washington erupted, forecasters expected growth to cool after Beijing started tightening controls on bank lending last year to rein in surging debt.

 EU-CHINA TRADE: European Council President Donald Tusk, while on a visit to Beijing, urged President Donald Trump, Russian President Vladimir Putin and China to work with Europe to avoid trade wars and prevent conflict and chaos.
 Tusk was speaking at the opening of a summit between China and the European Union, just hours ahead of a summit between Trump and Putin in Helsinki.
 Tusk said Europe, China, the U.S. and Russia had a "common duty" not to destroy the global order but to improve it by reforming international trade rules.